Rheumatoid arthritis (RA) can be mild, moderate, or severe, and symptoms vary from person to person.

 By considering these factors, your doctor can help you better understand how your condition is progressing.

-The Johns Hopkins Arthritis Center notes that the usual course of RA progression for most people includes flare-ups of high disease activity.
+The Johns Hopkins Arthritis Center notes that the usual course of RA progression includes flare-ups of high disease activity.
 Over time, those flare-ups become lengthier and more challenging.

 Another common pattern occurs when people experience strong attacks in the early stages of RA, followed by periods with minimal disease activity.

 In general, it means that RA disease activity stops.
-Patients who do not demonstrate the disease markers anti-cyclic citrullinated peptide (anti-CCP) antibody and rheumatoid factor have a greater chance of achieving remission.
+People with RA who do not demonstrate the disease markers anti-cyclic citrullinated peptide antibody and rheumatoid factor have a greater chance of remission.

-When it comes to treating RA, your doctor will consider different medication options and recommend a treatment plan for you.
+When treating RA, your doctor will consider different medication options and recommend a treatment plan for you.